HPCSGOlab/Pinsight-GraphViz/README.md

-# Pinsight-GraphViz: Dependecy graph generation tool
+# Pinsight-GraphViz: Dependancy graph generation tool

 This tool is designed to generate dependency CUDA graphs from traces collected with the [pinsight](https://github.com/passlab/pinsight) tool.
 We use the GraphViz visualization software to generate the dependecy graphs.